justzuka/AI-Agents/README.md

 - Mover reaches the target.
 - Drone trys to hover over the target.

+## Drone Scenario Description
+- A sphere is a nonphysical point in space that visualizes the target objective.
+- Drone is learning how to balance/hover in the location of the sphere.

 ## Drone AI Agent Showcase
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/AWrY5sdMG0g/0.jpg)](https://www.youtube.com/watch?v=AWrY5sdMG0g)